Nandiniii4/BeyondChats---Assignment/README.md

 When the `POST /api/articles/:id/rewrite` endpoint is triggered, the backend follows this autonomous "Research Agent" pipeline:

-1.  **⚡ Cache Check:** Checks the database.
+1.  **Cache Check:** Checks the database.
 If the article is already marked as `is_updated: true`, it returns the cached version immediately to save API costs.
-2.  **🔎 Search:** Queries SerpApi (Google) for the article's title to find current context.
+2.  **Search:** Queries SerpApi (Google) for the article's title to find current context.
-3.  **🛡️ Filter:** Selects the top 2 organic results while strictly blocking noise (Pinterest, Amazon, YouTube, and self-referencing links).
+3.  **Filter:** Selects the top 2 organic results while strictly blocking noise (Pinterest, Amazon, YouTube, and self-referencing links).
-4.  **📖 Read:** Scrapes the text content of those 2 external links.
+4.  **Read:** Scrapes the text content of those 2 external links.
-5.  **🧠 Synthesize:** Sends the original content + external research to Gemini AI.
+5.  **Synthesize:** Sends the original content + external research to Gemini AI.
-6.  **🔗 Citation:** Manually appends the valid reference links to the bottom of the new text to ensure 100% accuracy.
+6.  **Citation:** Manually appends the valid reference links to the bottom of the new text to ensure 100% accuracy.
-7.  **💾 Save:** Updates the database record with the new `updated_content` and marks the flag `is_updated = true`.
+7.  **Save:** Updates the database record with the new `updated_content` and marks the flag `is_updated = true`.

-## Frontend